feldera/feldera/README.md

 curl https://raw.githubusercontent.com/feldera/feldera/main/deploy/docker-compose.yml | docker compose -f - --profile demo up
 ```

 It can take some time for the container images to be downloaded.
-About ten seconds after that, the DBSP
+About ten seconds after that, the Feldera
-web interface will become available.
+web console will become available.
 Visit [http://localhost:8080](http://localhost:8080) on your browser
 to bring it up.
 We suggest going through our [demo](https://www.feldera.com/docs/demo) next.

 Our [Getting Started](https://www.feldera.com/docs/intro) guide has more detailed instructions on running the demo.